Emanuel Molyneaux Hewlett: Supreme Court activities

-In Carter v.
-Texas 177 U.S. 442 (1900), in which Hewlett served as co-counsel alongside attorney Wilford H. Smith, this tactic was somewhat successful.
-Smith argued that Seth Carter's indictment for murder should be quashed because no blacks had been chosen to sit on the grand jury that presented it, despite blacks being one-fourth of Galveston, Texas voters.
-This has been interpreted as a victory for the idea that black defendants were entitled to a jury that included their black peers, making Smith the first African American attorney to successfully argue a case before the Supreme Court; however, the court's decision was narrowly focused on procedure, specifically the fact that Carter had never been given a chance to object to the composition of the grand jury (which had been empaneled before charges were filed against him), in violation of Texas law.
+Carter v.
+Texas 177 U.S. 442 (1900), in which Hewlett served as co-counsel alongside attorney Wilford H. Smith, touched upon similar issues.
+Hewlett represented defendant Seth Carter, who had killed his girlfriend and then attempted to kill himself, in his 1898 murder trial, then asked Smith to join the appeal after Carter's conviction.
+Smith attempted to quash the indictment against Carter on the grounds that no black men had been chosen to sit on the grand jury that presented it, despite blacks comprising one-fourth of the registered voters in Galveston County, Texas, and that they had been excluded on racial grounds.
+He was denied the opportunity to present his evidence, the point upon which the Carter v.
+Texas case would hinge when it went before the Supreme Court.
+In a unanimous ruling, the Supreme Court rejected the state's argument that Smith had not presented evidence of discrimination in jury selection, because the record showed that Smith had offered to do so, but been refused.
+This case, for which Hewlett as Smith's co-counsel earned the distinction of first black attorney to win a case before the United States Supreme Court, has been interpreted as a victory for the idea that black defendants were entitled to a jury that included their black peers.
+Historian Lawrence Goldstone describes their victory as "largely symbolic" because of the narrowness of the ruling.

 In the Ed Johnson case, in which Hewlett acted as co-counsel to Noah Parden, Parden made an argument on equal protection grounds that the trial of Ed Johnson, who faced the death penalty after a conviction for rape, had violated Johnson's Constitutional rights, including through the exclusion of blacks from the jury.
 Parden succeeded in convincing Justice John Marshall Harlan to stay Johnson's execution until the case could be argued before the full court, but it was never heard because Johnson was taken from the jail in Chattanooga, Tennessee, and lynched.
 Hewlett did not participate in United States v.
 Shipp 203 U.S. 563 (1906), the case that resulted from this abrogation of federal authority.